 In the Polkadot UI under "Staking" / "Account actions", click the gearwheel next to "Stop Nominating".
 Click "Change controller account" in order to choose another controller account for your staking operations.
 Make sure you have Kusama selected as your Network (upper left corner).

 In case you want to nominate more validators, click the gearwheel next to "Stop Nominating" and then select "Set nominees".
+Make sure you are connected to the correct network (upper left corner).

 Usually, you only have one nomination shown as 'active'.